Alexandra Grey: Career

 Grey moved to Los Angeles with the hopes of beginning a career in singing or acting.
 In 2016, she was cast as Elizah Parks in the third season of Transparent.
 Grey played a troubled foster youth living in South Central Los Angeles, California who calls Maura, played by Jeffrey Tambor, on the LGBT suicide hotline for help.
 The season went on to win the GLAAD Media Award for Best Comedy Series and later earned seven Primetime Emmy Nominations in 2017.

 Grey also guest-starred on Season 2 of the CBS TV medical drama Code Black as Beth Jensen a young queer woman battling abdominal pains.
 She then guest-starred on Season 4 of the Comedy Central series Drunk History where she portrayed gay rights activist Marsha P. Johnson.
-Upon its release, the episode trended on Facebook for two days and was nominated for a GLAAD Media Award for Outstanding Individual TV Episode.
-The same year the episode was nominated for two Primetime Emmy Awards.
-Grey was considered for Outstanding Guest Actress in a Comedy Series.
+The episode was nominated for a GLAAD Media Award for Outstanding Individual TV Episode.
+Grey was also considered for Outstanding Guest Actress in a Comedy Series.
 On June 3, 2016, it was announced that she was cast alongside Michael K. Williams, Phylicia Rashad, and Whoopi Goldberg to play trans activist and civil rights pioneer Seville Anderson in the ABC mini-series When We Rise.
 The series was directed by Oscar winner Dustin Lance Black.
-In the fall of 2016, she was cast in a recurring role on Chicago Med, in which she plays Denise, the older sister of head charge nurse Maggie Lockwood.
+In the fall of 2016, she was cast in Chicago Med, in which she plays Denise, the older sister of head charge nurse Maggie Lockwood.
 She appeared as a guest star on the legal drama Doubt in 2017 with co-star Dulé Hill.
 Grey played Delilah Johnson, a woman on trial for the murder of a famous athlete.
 The story line was based on the real-life story of CeCe McDonald.

 As a singer, she opened for Swedish singer-songwriter Zara Larsson in October 2016, and completed a twelve city summer music tour in 2017.
 She has also opened for Kesha and Jordin Sparks at various pride music festivals.

 In 2017, transgender actors and actresses including Grey (with the help of GLAAD and ScreenCrush) were part of a filmed letter to Hollywood written by Jen Richards, asking for more and improved roles for transgender people.
 Later that year she starred as Lucy Jones in Asher Jelinsky's critically acclaimed short film Miller & Son (2019), which won the BAFTA Student Film Award and gold medal for "Best Narrative" (Domestic) at the 2019 Student Academy Awards.